databubs/Cyclists_2023/README.md

 # Cleaning Data
 To sum up my results, I have found that: There are lots of errors so I decided to load the dataset into R studio for further cleaning.

-1. rider_id
+1. rider_id ✔️
 This row corresponds to each rider based on their ID which also means this is the primary key.
-It contains exactly 16 characters,
+It contains exactly 16 characters no nulls or missing values could be found.

+2.rideable_type:
+the data contains 3 types of bikes: classic, docked, and electric bikes; however, as specified by the data collection team, ‘docked bike’ is the old name for ‘classic bike’.
+Thus, we must change any occurrence of ‘docked bike’ to ‘classic bike’.

+3.
 # Analysis

 The analysis was conducted in R and includes data cleaning, exploration, and visualization.
 The following questions were addressed in the analysis: